ziutek/mymysql/README.md

 method was added.
 It is similar in result to *Query* method.
 2. *Reconnect* method was added.
 After reconnect it re-prepare all prepared statements, related to database handler that was reconnected.
-3. Auto connect / reconnect / repeat interface was added.
+3. Autoreconn interface was added.
 It allows not worry about making the connection, and not wory about re-establish connection after network error or MySQL server restart.
 It is certainly safe to use it with *select* queries and to prepare statements.
 You must be careful with *insert* queries.
 I'm not sure whether the server performs an insert: immediately after receive query or after successfull sending OK packet.
-Even if it is the second option, server may not immediately notice the network failure becouse of network buffers in kernel.
+Even if it is the second option, server may not immediately notice the network failure, becouse of network buffers in kernel.
 Therefore query repetitions may cause additional unnecessary inserts into database.
 This interface does not appear to be useful with local transactions.
-4. *Register* method was added.
+4. *Register* method was added in v0.3.2.
 It allows to register commands which will be executed immediately after connect.
-It is mainly useful with *Reconnect* method and auto connect/reconnect/repeat interface.
+It is mainly useful with *Reconnect* method and autoreconn interface.
 5. Multi statements / multi results were added.
 6. Types ENUM and SET were added for prepared statements results.